Try Redis Cloud free for 14 days in AWS Marketplace

 Struggle to provide data scale and resilienceblue check icon Redis Enterprise maintains performance at scale and provides a 99.999% uptime SLA to support mission-critical applications.

-• Reduced data latency for more responsive applications
+• Reduced data latency for more responsive apps

-• Improved performance of repeated SQL queries and microservices applications
+• Improved performance of repeated SQL queries and microservices apps

 • Decreased burden on systems of record, which lowers database load and saves costs